Current Laws + Restrictions FAQ

 North Carolina (source: ACLU of North Carolina)

-Beginning July 1st, 2023, abortion will be prohibited past 12 weeks gestation (with very limited exceptions).
+Beginning July 1st, 2023, abortion was be prohibited past 12 weeks gestation (with very limited exceptions).

 Abortions after 12 weeks will only be allowed in cases of rape, incest, after the diagnosis of a “life-limiting” fetal anomaly, or when there is a “medical emergency.”